campos20/scramble-web-api/readme.md

 Gradle automagically handles all dependencies for you.
 You just need an Internet connection upon your first build run!

-When you're ready to develop, run the following and then visit <http://localhost:2014/scramble/>
+When you're ready to develop, run the following and then visit the logged url for the documentation, probably <http://localhost:2020/swagger-ui.html>, unless you change the `server.port` property.

     ./gradlew bootRun